Sciasa/Portfolio/README.md

 # Portfolio
-my projects that I have created overtime
+My projects that I have created over time.